Wilton Assault Lawyer

 What is First-Degree Assault?

 First-degree assault often involves the intentional infliction of serious physical injuries.
-Second-degree assault arrests in Wilton, Connecticut under CGS 53a-60 may also involve serious injuries; in such cases, assault in the second-degree is considered a class C felony.
+Second-degree assault arrests under CGS 53a-60 may also involve serious injuries; in such cases, a second-degree offense is considered a class C felony.
 Where injuries are not serious, second-degree assault is treated as a class D felony.
+A lawyer in Wilton could help someone accused of first-degree assault.

 How is Third-Degree Assault Charged?